TurkuNLP/squad2-fi/README.md

 ## 2. Run the .docx files through DeepL

-Feed the `.docx` files to [DeepL](https://www.deepl.com/translator) and save the translated files to the `squad2-fi-raw` folder.
+Feed the `.docx` files to [DeepL](https://www.deepl.com/translator) and save the translated files into the `squad2-fi-raw/` folder.

 ## 3. Convert the .docx files to html